scrapy/scrapy/docs/intro/tutorial.rst

 features not mentioned here.
 Check the :ref:`topics-whatelse` section in :ref:`intro-overview` chapter for a quick overview of the most important ones.

-Then, we recommend you continue by playing with an example project (see :ref:`intro-examples`), and then continue with the section :ref:`section-basics`.
+You can continue from the section :ref:`section-basics` to know more about the command-line tool, spiders and other things the tutorial haven't covered like modeling the scraped data.
+If you prefer to play with an example project, check the :ref:`intro-examples` section.

 .. _JSON: https://en.wikipedia.org/wiki/JSON
 .. _dirbot: https://github.com/scrapy/dirbot